Boyfriend Requirements: Do You Have a List?

 Most of my friends told me that being burned in the past turned them off to even trying.
 They learned to settle, live with the "just enough" or "for now" because it's easier than starting over.
 But most of them agreed they do not believe in one man filling all their wishes, and settling is "just a part of life".
 Well, I don't know what your life is like but I don't want my life to be that hopeless.

 How can we say no man can fill all our wishes unless we have dated every man on the planet?
 Okay, I know that sounds far fetched but truth is, we can't say never unless we've been there.
 That means by all accounts, the perfect man for us, indeed exists.
-We just haven't met him yet.
-And if by some rare intervention of the stars we have, then we should take a deeper look into why they are in our lives and who they really are because maybe they are the one and we've been too busy dwelling in our gloom to notice.
+And what you find to be the perfect man for you, may not be the perfect man for someone else.

 We settle.
 We whine.
 We walk around with a void and not know how to fill it, so we make a Frankenstien out of all these different people we know, each filling in their little parts and at the end of the day we are satisfied for about a couple of hours before we get to go home and see this imperfect mate we settled for, whine, complain, and start the whole thing over the next day.